I.S. 136 Charles O Dewey

 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 5%)

-- The teacher population of 44 teachers has grown by 15% over five school years.
+- The teacher population of 41 teachers has declined by 8% over five school years.

 |Grades Offered||Grades 6-8|

 |Total Students||485 students|

 |Total Classroom Teachers||41 teachers|

 - I.S.
 136 Charles O Dewey is ranked within the bottom 50% of all 4,239 schools in New York (based off of combined math and reading proficiency testing data) for the 2017-18 school year.